ryanwdurham/MarketLens-Stock-ETF-Dashboard/README.md

 ---

+## ✨ Features

+### 📈 Overview — Your Main Dashboard
+The heart of the app.
+Type any ticker and instantly see:
+- A big, interactive price chart (you can zoom in, hover for exact prices, and more)
+- How the price is doing **today** (green = up, red = down)
+- Key numbers explained below 👇

-## 🤔 Wait, what even IS a stock or ETF?
+- ## 🤔 Wait, what even IS a stock or ETF?

 No worries if you're new to this — here's the plain-English version: